thii/Notie/README.md

 - `rightButtonBackgroundColor`: The background color of the right button.

 - `rightButtonTextColor`: The text color of the right button.
 Default to white color.
+- `buttonCount`: The button configuration, defaults to `Notie.buttonCount.standard` (two buttons).
+When the value is set to `Notie.buttonCount.single`, the action defaults to the left button.

+## Functions
+- `getText()` returns a String value of the text when using a `.Input` style

 ## Requirements